salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 * **New Minimum Deployment Target Version: iOS 8.1** -- Build your app for iOS 8.1 or higher to be compatible with the SDK.

+* **Upgrade SDK to have ATS supported** -- The JB4A SDK version 4.4.0 or higher supports App Transport Security (ATS).
+Apple announced that ATS will be required for all apps by January 2017.
+Upgrade the JB4A SDK and build your app for iOS 9 or higher.
+See [ATS Considerations]({{ site.baseurl }}/upgrading/ats-considerations.html).

+* **Improved error handling** -- We improved the error handling in the ETPush class method `-(void)applicationLaunchedWithOptions:(nullable NSDictionary *)launchOptions`.

 #### Version 4.5.1
 _Released October 6, 2016_